tshmak/lassosum/README.md

 ### Description

 `lassosum` is a method for computing LASSO estimates of a linear regression problem given summary statistics from GWAS and Genome-wide meta-analyses, accounting for Linkage Disequilibrium (LD), via a reference panel.
-The reference panel is assumed to be in PLINK [format](https://www.cog-genomics.org/plink2/), although `lassosum` also provides functions that work with reference panels in the form of an R data.frame or matrix.
+The reference panel is assumed to be in PLINK [format](https://www.cog-genomics.org/plink2/).
-Summary statistics are expected to be loaded into memory as a data.frame.
-The SNPs in the reference panel and the summary statistics need not exactly match.
+Summary statistics are expected to be loaded into memory as a data.frame/data.table.

-We also provide the function `pseudovalidation` to choose the optimal value of lambda in the absence of a validation dataset, and the function `pgs` for deriving polygenic scores from the estimated betas.

 ### Installation